tongchunkit/opinlog/README.md

     log.Info(opinlog.NewMessage("info 2"))
     // will log somthing like "msg=info 2, key="value""

-    // optional to update the context to pass this down the call stack ctx = StoreInContext(ctx, log)
+    // to update the context to pass the fields down the call stack ctx = StoreInContext(ctx, log)
 }
 ```